Arvo vs Hevy

 Offline SupportFull AI functionalityFull functionality

-Every capability that matters for serious lifters, compared side by side.
+The capabilities that actually move the needle for serious lifters, compared side by side.
 Legend: ✓ supported, ✗ missing, ~ partial.

 FeatureArvoHevy